Last updated on December 28th, 2020 at 04:09 pm

 One of the worst things that can happen to a healthy vocalist is an overproduction of mucus.
-Phlegm, snot, mucus, whatever you call it – can have the most negative affect on vocal control.
+Phlegm, snot, mucus, whatever you call it – can have the most negative effect on vocal control.
 The good news?
 You can learn how to reduce mucus production naturally!

 What is Mucus?